qloutin22/Multinational-Retail-Data-Centralisation/README.md

 <h5>def upload_to_de</h5>
 This method contains a data base engine which uploads the PDF data to pgAdmin4
 <h5> def retrieve_store_data</h5>
 This method uses an API to extract data.
-It uses a x-api-key to access the data.
-This method contains a for loop which which genrates different links dependent on store number.
+It uses a x-API-key to access the data.
+This method contains a for loop which generates different links dependent on store number.
 <h5> def called_clean_store_data</h5>
 This method cleans the data extracted from the method above.
 <h5> def upload_to_db</h5>